Why choose planning as a career?

 Why does the planning sector need you?

-There are significant changes envisaged in the broader policy horizon and with and with the proposed enactment of the Planning and Development Bill in 2024.
+There are significant changes envisaged in the broader policy horizon particularly following the enactment of the Planning and Development Act 2024 and the publication of the First Revision of the National Planning Framework

-The planning process is central to building anything in this country – homes – infrastructure – schools – flood defences – renewable energy infrastructure, etc. The anticipated new planning legislation includes many additional responsibilities and actions which will increase workloads in both the private and public sectors, and more resources will be required to meet these demands.
+The planning process is central to building anything in this country – homes – infrastructure – schools – flood defences – renewable energy infrastructure, etc. The new planning legislation includes many additional responsibilities and actions which will increase workloads in both the private and public sectors, and more resources are being put in place to meet these demands.

 In 2022 the Local Government Management Agency (LGMA) reported that local authorities had identified a need for an extra 541 planning staff (technical and administrative) at a total cost of approximately €40 million.
-This report was prepared before the publication of the new Planning and Development Bill and the increased obligations envisaged in the Planning and Development Bill will mean that the demand for qualified professional planners will increase significantly in the public and private sectors.
+This report was prepared before the enactment of the Planning and Development Act 2024 and the increased obligations included in the new legislation mean that the demand for qualified professional planners has increased and will continue to increase in the public and private sectors.

 High level policy changes are envisaged in the short term which will address:

-It is anticipated that the Planning and Development Bill will be enacted in 2024.
-This is the most comprehensive review of planning legislation since 2000.
-The enactment of the new legislation will present exciting opportunities for new graduates and for training and upskilling existing planning practitioners.
+The Planning and Development Act 2024 was enacted in 2024 and is currently being rolled out on a phased basis.
+It is the most comprehensive review of planning legislation since 2000.
+The enactment of the legislation presents exciting opportunities for new graduates and for training and upskilling existing planning practitioners.

 Taking into account all the above factors, it is envisaged that there will be even more demand for qualified planners into the future.